-- Relative average sales growth as compared to the sales growth of selected peer group companies; and - Cumulative Free Cash Flow (FCF) margin, expressed as a percentage of cumulative sales.
+- Relative average sales growth as compared to the sales growth of two equally weighted selected peer groups; and - Cumulative free cash flow (FCF) margin, expressed as a percentage of cumulative sales.

 The structure of performance criteria calculation has been specifically designed to be challenging.